gradle/develocity-export-api-samples/samples/build-duration-logger/README.md

 To run this sample:

+1. Install `node`
+2. Run `npm install` within this directory
-1. Replace the value of the `gradleEnterpriseServer` constant in [`index.html`][index] with your Gradle Enterprise base url.
+3. Replace the value of the `gradleEnterpriseServer` constant in [`index.js`][index] with your Gradle Enterprise base url.
-2. Open [`index.html`][index] in your favorite browser.
-3. Open the JavaScript console.
+4. Run `npm start`

-Now start publishing builds to your Gradle Enterprise instance and watch their build durations get written to the JavaScript console.
+Now start publishing builds to your Gradle Enterprise instance and watch their build durations get written to the console.

-[index]: index.html
+[index]: index.js